Random Sampling and Bias

 - Verify the selected choice by checking that it satisfies the original prompt and that the other choices fail the same test.

-Answer: the sample
+Answer: simple random sample

 Show solution

-- Warm-up: First identify exactly what the question is asking: Random sampling mainly helps a study:
+- Warm-up: First identify exactly what the question is asking: A study randomly chooses equal numbers from each neighborhood.
+Which method is this?

 - Compare each answer choice with the calculation or rule, and eliminate choices that do not satisfy the condition.